College Woodwork

-College Woodwork is a century-old furniture manufacturer located in Oshawa, Ontario, Canada and is a subsidiary of Kingsway College.
+College Woodwork was a century-old furniture manufacturer located in Oshawa, Ontario, Canada, and a subsidiary of Kingsway College.
 College Woodwork was originally a woodworking class for students attending Lornedale Academy and today provides employment for students of Kingsway College.

 History Of College

 College Woodwork began in the early 1900s as a woodworking class for students attending Lornedale Academy.
 For both philosophical and economic reasons, work was viewed as an essential component of education.
 By 1920, the woodworking class had grown into a business producing small household items such as trellises, playpens, potty chairs, ladders and ironing boards.
 Furniture was a natural extension of the product line, and by the early 1960s, production focused on simple furniture.